How to integrate with Marvelmind indoor positioning system

 • GND – ground pins

-Some of the pins can re-purposed based on your request (it will be a customized SW development) to perform different actions.
+Some of the pins can be repurposed based on your request (this will involve customized software development) to perform different actions.
 For example, this was the case for the optional SW feature MMSW0006: Dedicated pin for geofencing alarm

 The 4×4 pins are used for easy connection with Omni-Microphone, for example.